 The 1990's saw Ken's music career blossom.
 He performed at hundreds of venues across Canada, the U.S., and Central America from concert halls to festivals and cafes, sharing the bill with folk and roots icons as diverse as Jerry Jeff Walker, Willie P. Bennett, Valdy, and Garnet Rogers.
 During this time his first recordings were also released, including 1994's "Winds of Emotion", "Precious Life" in 1996, and 2000's critically acclaimed "Time and Space".

-As fate would have it, a subsequent diving accident, while on tour in Belize resulted in a shoulder injury and several broken fingers, sidelining him as a guitarist for several years.
+As fate would have it, a subsequent diving accident, while on tour in Belize resulted in a shoulder injury and broken fingers, sidelining him as a guitarist for several years.
 Thanks to extensive rehabilitation and determination, Ken learned a whole new approach to acoustic finger style guitar, and gradually began performing again in the early 2000's, first at open stages and informal jams in Ontario.
-Eventually, he began touring again, both solo, and with partner Anna Green, throughout Canada, the U.S., Mexico, and Central America, including a year long residency in California in 2015.
+Eventually, he began touring again, both solo, and with partner Anna Green, throughout Canada, the U.S., Mexico, and Central America, including a year long musical residency in California in 2015.

 Released in late 2015, "The Great Unknown" was Ken's first full length album of new music in over a decade and featured his band "Gypsy Starfish" with Anna Green on keyboards, Tyler Beckett on fiddle, Randy Martin on bass, and Juno Award winning drummer Mark Mariash.
-The album won Best Americana honours in February 2016 at the Akademia Music Awards in Los Angeles, as well as critical acclaim and extensive airplay on folk radio, including selection as one of the best albums of 2016 by Canada's Folk Roots Radio.
+The album won Best Americana honours in February 2016 at the Akademia Music Awards in Los Angeles, as well as critical acclaim and extensive airplay on folk radio, including selection as one of the best albums of 2016 by Canada's Folk Roots Radio with Jan Hall.